MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/qualify-lead-convert-opportunity-sales.md

 ---
 title: "Qualify a lead and convert it to an opportunity (Dynamics 365 for Sales) | MicrosoftDocs"
-description: "Qualify the lead once you've identified the timeframe, budget and purchase process of the lead."
+description: "Qualify the lead after you've identified the timeframe, budget, and purchase process of the lead."
 keywords: "lead, budget, purchase process, decision maker, opportunity" ms.date: 09/22/2017 ms.service: crm-online